haiwera-silk-cd/magento-devdocs/guides/v2.2/howdoi/php/php_clear-dirs.md

 	<tr>
 		<td>var/composer_home</td>
 		<td><p>Home directory for the Setup Wizard artifacts.
 Typically, you shouldn't touch this directory; clear it only if you're an experienced developer and are familiar with the Magento plug-in.</p>
-			<p>For example, if the Component Manager or System Upgrade web-based utilities cannot find the correct components you can try clearing this directory; however, doing so adversely affects the performance of those utilities.</p></td>
+			<p>For example, if the Component Manager or System Upgrade web-based utilities cannot find the correct 组件 you can try clearing this directory; however, doing so adversely affects the performance of those utilities.</p></td>
 	</tr>
 	<tr>
 		<td>generated/code</td>